MStarmans91/WORC/WORC/doc/index.rst

    used for regression and multilabel classification.
 See for more details the :ref:`additonalfunctionality-chapter` chapter.

+We aim to establish a general radiomics platform supporting easy integration of other tools.
+With our modular build and support of different software languages (Python, MATLAB, R, executables etc.), we want to facilitate and stimulate collaboration, standardisation and comparison of different radiomics approaches.
+By combining this in a single framework, we hope to find an universal radiomics strategy that can address various problems.

 WORC is open-source (licensed under the Apache 2.0 license) and hosted on Github at `https://github.com/MStarmans91/WORC <https://github.com/MStarmans91/WORC>`_